wildlyclassyprince/cleaner/README.md

 _NB: The default character case is 'Title'._

-3. To remove specific columns from the dataset:
+3. To remove specific columns from the dataset (deliberate clean-up of redundant data):

 `cl.remove_columns(fields=columns_to_remove, dataframe=data)`